Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Arenal

 We settled into our next hotel, which was more my style.
 Every room had a view of the volcano and onsite were several hot springs.
 Spa dream come true!
-After settling our things, our next excursion was at the nearby Baldi Hot Springs.
+After settling our things, our next excursion was to the nearby Baldi Hot Springs.

 Natural springs at varying temperatures were scattered throughout the “building.”
 I can’t say that it was a building because it felt like you never went into one.
 The abundance of hot springs left me trying to fit them all in before it was time for lunch.
 We ate within the building in a beautiful restaurant overlooking the volcano.
 A few springs had bars in the water which is where I had my first taste of a very strong margarita.
 The entire experience was tranquil.